Should Your Child See a Doctor?

 - The common cold is a viral infection of the nose and throat

 - The nasal discharge may be clear, cloudy, yellow or green

-- A sore throat often is the first symptom
+- A sore throat can be the first sign

 - At times, the child may also have a cough and hoarse voice.
-Sometimes, watery eyes and swollen lymph nodes in the neck
+Sometimes, watery eyes and swollen lymph nodes in the neck also occur.

-- Colds are caused by several respiratory viruses.
-Healthy children average 6 colds a year.
-Influenza usually feels like a bad cold with more fever and muscle aches.
+- Colds are caused by many respiratory viruses.
+Healthy children get about 6 colds a year.
+Influenza feels like a bad cold with more fever and muscle aches.

 - Colds are not serious.
-Between 5 and 10% of children develop a bacterial complication (ear or sinus infection.
+With a cold, about 5 and 10% of children develop a complication.
+Most often, this is an ear or sinus infection.
 These are caused by a bacteria.

 - Cold symptoms are also the number one reason for office and ER visits.
-Hopefully, this information will save you time and money and help you avoid some unnecessary trips to the doctor.
-You can be reassured the following are normal cold symptoms and children with these symptoms don't need to be seen:
+Hopefully, this information will save you time and money.
+It can help you to avoid some needless trips to the doctor.
+The cold symptoms listed below are normal.
+These children don't need to be seen:

 - Fever up to 3 days